 4. BE PERSISTENT

 This is definitely something we struggled with.
 We live on a really busy street with a steep driveway.
-So we had to pack everything up in the car and drive somewhere just so our kids can ride their bikes.
+So we had to pack everything up in the car and drive somewhere just so our kids could ride their bikes.

 We made the mistake of letting months, sometimes years go by in between our practice sessions.
 If you can practice for a few days back to back, your child will figure it out much faster than ours did.
-Fall is a great time to get outside with your kids.

-You could go after dinner instead of watching tv.
+You could go practice after dinner instead of watching tv.
 Even if you go out to practice two days in a row, it makes a big difference.
 Then you can build on the progress you made the day before.

 5. USE LOTS OF ENCOURAGEMENT

 Again, your child needs to feel confident before they will be able to ride a bike on their own.
 The more positive reinforcement you give them, the more confident they will feel.

 Make sure you’re pointing out every little step of progress they’re making.
 Tell your child how brave they’re being and that they’re doing a good job.
 Point out how hard it is, but that they’re figuring it out.

 You may feel like you’re being ridiculously over the top at first, but you’ll be surprised how much it will help!